Fynardo/wireguard-exporter-go/README.md

 ## Display Names

-**Disclaimer**: I saw this technique in another repo that parsed the Wireguard config files, so I'm sorry I cannot give proper kudos.
+**Disclaimer**: I saw this technique in another repo that parsed the Wireguard config files but don't remember where exactly, so I'm sorry I cannot give proper kudos.

 The exporter can read display names from WireGuard config files to use human-friendly names in metrics instead of public keys.
 To enable this, add a `# display-name = <name>` comment in each `[Peer]` block of your WireGuard config file: